systematic-magic/puma/puma.rst

 		PuMa checks the format of citation data.

-			If one or more elements are not comliant with the standards, then PuMa will highlight such element(s) in amber.
+			If one or more elements are not compliant with the standards, then PuMa will highlight such element(s) in amber.

 			PuMA will mark all correct elements in green.